Homosexuality in English football: By those in the game

 Ex-Chelsea manager Luiz Felipe Scolari is on record as stating he would have thrown out of the team a player whom he found to be gay.
 He made the comments during Brazil's 2002 FIFA World Cup campaign.
+Later, denying that he was homophobic, he stated that his friends "include[d] people whose sexual preference is different from my own".

-Likewise Djibril Cissé, partly in jest, said that he refused to kiss his team-mates after scoring a goal for fear of being thought of as gay.

-Public relations mogul Max Clifford claimed that two major clubs had approached him to help make players portray a "straight" image.
+In November 2005, BBC News ran an article describing how homosexuality was still considered "taboo" in football.
+Djibril Cissé, partly in jest, had said that he refused to kiss his team-mates after scoring a goal for fear of being thought of as gay.
+Public relations mogul Max Clifford said that two major clubs had approached him to help make players portray a "straight" image.

 In October 2006, England international Rio Ferdinand caused controversy by calling BBC Radio 1 DJ Chris Moyles a 'faggot' live on air, just days after team-mate Paul Scholes was also in trouble for an alleged homophobic remark about him being gay with a funny hairdo.
 Moyles jokingly asked Ferdinand: "If you had to, who would you rather go out with – Smudger [Alan Smith] or Scholesy [Paul Scholes]?".
 Ferdinand replied: "That is not my bag that, that is not my game, talking about going out with geezers", and when Moyles suggested he would always prefer Smith, Ferdinand declared: "You're a faggot."
 He quickly apologised for what he had said, stating "I'm not homophobic".

 In 2010, the FA planned to shoot a video designed to discourage anti-gay hate-chants on the terraces.
 Reportedly, they were unable find a player from the Premier League willing to endorse the video and production was postponed.
-Pundits believed that players were scared to associate themselves with homosexuality.
+Pundits believed that players were still scared to associate themselves with homosexuality.

 Anti-homophobic action

 By the FA

-In 2005 the Football Association held a summit aimed at tackling homophobia in football.
-In that same year when the BBC asked all of the twenty Premiership managers their opinions on the issue as part of an investigation, all twenty refused.
+In 2005, the Football Association held a summit aimed at tackling homophobia in football.
+In that same year, when the BBC asked all of the twenty Premiership managers their opinions on the issue as part of an investigation, all twenty refused.

 In February 2012, the FA released a video showing a discussion on homophobia in English football between former players Ady Williams, John Scales and Brendon Batson.